 EEMPS Girls Dormitory

 The Engaruka English Medium Primary School (EEMPS) started construction of its first dormitory in January with an initial grant of $30,000 USD from the Maasai Education Foundation and our 2020 Giving Tuesday fundraiser raised sufficient funds to complete Phase 1 of the dormitory, which consists of the central hub and one dormitory wing.
 Additional wings will cost $17,000 each, We plan to hold a matching fundraiser in May 2020 to raise funds for two additional wings.
 If we raise $17,000 to fund another wing in May, those funds will be matched and we can construct the two wings.
-We are seeking a grant to complete the final two wing.
+We are seeking a grant to complete the final two wings.
 Eventually, the school will be served by two dormitories.
 The estimated cost of each dormitory is $119,476 and each completed dormitory will house 120 students and a matron or teacher.
 When completed, each dormitory will have a central hub, matron’s quarters, entrance and 5 dormitory wings as shown below.
 Dormitory I will be completed in 2021 and Dormitory II will be completed by 2023.

 Each dormitory wing will accommodate 24 students in 12 bunk beds and have four toilets and showers as well as a laundry area.

 The dormitory wings will be connected to a central courtyard and entrance area with a central courtyard, library/study room, and a bedroom, kitchen, office and sitting room for the matron.

 Crane Classroom and Library Building